rackspace/maybe-ts/README.md

 # maybe-result - Safe function return handling in Typescript and Javascript

-Deciding when a function should return an undefined, throw an `Error`, or returning some other sort of "something isn't right" is tough.
-That's because we don't always know how users _calling_ our function will work, and because we want to be clear, clean, and safe.
+Deciding when a function should return `undefined`, throw an `Error`, or return some other indicator that "something isn't right" is tough.
+We don't always know how users _calling_ our function will use it, and we want to be clear, clean, and safe.

 This library provides two approaches for wrapping function results:

 - [Maybe](#maybe) for when something may or may not exist
-- [Result](#result) for when you want to return an error, but let the caller decide how to handle it
+- [Result](#result) for when you might have an error, but want to let the caller decide how to handle it

 ## Maybe

-In many languages, we have concepts of exceptions but also a `null` value of some sort.
+In many languages, we have concepts of exceptions and `null` values.
 (JavaScript has both `null` and `undefined`.
 Ugh!)

 Often a function will need to indicate when a value _maybe_ exists, or it does not.
-In JavaScript, the "does not" is usually returned as `undefined` or `null`, but sometimes a function will *throw* an `Error` type instead.
+In JavaScript, the "does not" is usually returned as `undefined` or `null`, but sometimes a function will _throw_ an `Error` type instead.
 Thus, the developer needs to figure out how that particular function behaves and adapt to that if they want to handle the missing value.

 Finally, throwing Errors in TypeScript can be expensive, as a stack trace must be generated and cross-referenced to the `.js.map` files.
-These stack traces to your TypeScript source are immensely useful to trace actual errors, but are wasted processing when ignored.
+These stack traces to your TypeScript source are immensely useful for tracing actual errors, but they are wasted processing when ignored.

 The `Maybe` type makes this cleaner.
 Elm was an early language that defined this.